Lowest Mortgage Rate in Canada. Starting from 2.99%

 How would fixed rates behave with tariff on, tariff off?

-Much more so than the variable rate (prime rate decisions occur only eight times a year), the 5-year fixed rate would register ongoing volatility if, instead of full-blown tariff disruption, there were 'negotiations' in tariffs along the way.
+Much more so than the variable rate (prime rate decisions occur only eight times a year), the 5-year fixed rate would register ongoing volatility if, instead of full-blown tariff disruption, there were 'negotiations' and threats in tariffs along the way.

 Wouldn't bond yields increase in response to tariff-induced inflation?